-Revaluation of non-banking assets acquired in satisfaction of claims under DPS transactions is carried out under criteria given in regulations for DPS issued by the State Bank of Pakistan (SBP) vide BPRD Circular 01 dated January 01, 2016 i.e. valuation of property shall be done on individual property basis and not on portfolio basis, whereas accounting treatment of revaluation is accounted for in accordance with applicable financial reporting standards i.e. International Accounting Standard (IAS) 16 as referred in note 4.7.2.
+Revaluation of non-banking assets acquired in satisfaction of claims under DPS transactions is carried out under criteria given in regulations for DPS issued by the State Bank of Pakistan (SBP) vide BPRD Circular No. 01 dated January 01, 2016 i.e., valuation of property shall be done on individual property basis and not on portfolio basis, whereas accounting treatment of revaluation is accounted for in accordance with applicable financial reporting standards i.e., International Accounting Standard (IAS) 16, 'Property, Plant and Equipment' as referred in note 4.7.2.

 Furthermore, revaluation surplus on such assets shall not be admissible for calculating Bank's Capital Adequacy Ratio and exposure limits under the Prudential Regulations.
-However, the surplus can be adjusted upon realization of sale proceeds.
+However, the surplus can be adjusted upon realisation of sale proceeds.

-4.11 Impairment other than investments and deferred tax
+4.11 Impairment other than investments and deferred tax asset